Abhinav2100/Call-Center-Data-Analysis/README.md

 5. The Los Angeles Call Centre received the highest amount of traffic (13,734).
 6. The majority of response times were within SLA.
 7. Most calls were due to billing questions.
-8. The highest call count was on 21st October
+8. The highest call count was on 21st October.
 9. Despite timely responses, most callers' sentiments were negative